rlizzo/pyscience/20140910_RayCasting/RayCasting.md

 The mesh is then stored internally in a [`vtkPolyData`](http://www.vtk.org/doc/nightly/html/classvtkPolyData.html) object, a pointer to which we retrieve through `GetOutput` and store under `polydata` which we eventually return.
 A point of interest in the above code lies in the usage of the `GetNumberOfPoints` method of the `vtkPolyData` class through which we check if the `vtkSTLReader` object managed to read in anything.
 As I've said time and time again, VTK is not big on throwing exceptions or giving warnings.
 Thus, one should always check that the operation was indeed successful.

 ## Ray-Casting with Python & VTK
-In this example I will show the pure Python+VTK code so you can understand the entire process.
+In this example I will show the pure Python+VTK code so you can understand the entire process, while the simpler `pycaster` version will follow .
 You can find the corresponding notebook [here](http://nbviewer.ipython.org/urls/bitbucket.org/somada141/pyscience/raw/master/20140910_RayCasting/Material/PythonRayCastingSphereVTK.ipynb), while the STL model of the hollow-sphere can be download [here](https://bitbucket.org/somada141/pyscience/raw/master/20140910_RayCasting/Material/sphereHollow.stl).

 ### Loading and rendering the mesh
 Initially we load and render the mesh-surface of the hollow sphere using the `loadSTL` and `vtk_show` helper-functions presented prior: